 In general, NIJ is authorized to make grants to, or enter into contracts or cooperative agreements with, States (including territories), units of local government (including federally recognized Indian tribal governments as determined by the Secretary of the Interior), nonprofit and for-profit organizations (including tribal nonprofit or for-profit organizations), institutions of higher education (including tribal institutions of higher education), and certain qualified individuals.
 For-profit organizations must agree to forgo any profit or management fee.
-NIJ may also enter into interagency agreements with Federal entities in appropriate cases.
 Foreign governments, foreign organizations, and foreign institutions of higher education are not eligible to apply.

 NIJ welcomes applications that involve two or more entities, however, one eligible entity must be the applicant and the other(s) must be proposed as subrecipient(s).
-The applicant must be the entity with primary responsibility for conducting and leading the project.
+The applicant must be the entity with primary responsibility for conducting and leading the research.
 If successful, the applicant will be responsible for monitoring and appropriately managing any subrecipients or, as applicable, for administering any procurement subcontracts that would receive federal program funds from the applicant under the award.